Chapter 5:

 My cynical thinking kicks in.

-The thought sent shivers down my spine.
+The thought sends shivers down my spine.

 Damnit!
 My grandmother always nagged me all the time to watch out for these kinds of people!
 Can’t believe I still fell for their insidious tactics!

 You know what?
-There’s no point going back and demanding a refund.
+There’s no point in going back and demanding a refund.
 I don’t know what the standard price for a loaf of bread is, let alone medicine and armor.

 I also don’t want to paint a bad image of Ralph after all the help he’s given me.
-If I show up demanding refunds and calling them con-artists, they might smear Ralph’s name and credibility with
+If I show up demanding refunds and calling them con-artists, they might smear Ralph’s name and credibility with bad rumors.

 Besides, those are the only apothecary and blacksmith in the entire town.
 No point trying to find another one.
 Even if I rushed to Brooks, the shops would all be closed by the time I arrive.